dotnet/arcade/src/Microsoft.DotNet.AsmDiff/README.md

 - `-w|--DiffWriter` - Type of difference writer to use, either CSharp code diffs or flat list of compat violations (default).
 - `-s|--SyntaxWriter` - Specific the syntax writer type.
 Only used if the writer is CSDecl
 - `-o|--OutFile` - Output file path.
 Default is the console.
+- `-l|--Language` - Provide a languagetag for localized content.
+Currently language specific content is only available in Markdown for en and de.
+If this parameter is not provided the environments default language will be used.
+If a specific language is not supported english is the default language.